theprivateer/theprivateer.github.io/_posts/2024-01-02-on-limiting-your-rss-feed.md

 ---
 layout: post
-title: "Don't Limit Your RSS feed"
+title: "On Limiting Your RSS feed"
 date: 2024-01-02
 ---
 If you have a blog with an RSS feed don't limit it to only the few most recent posts.
 And while you're at it, include the full post not just a teaser.